pmutz/ChinaCBEKnowledgeBase/README.md

 6. Install [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) to be able to open the Power BI file, and edit it if required.
 When no editing of the Power BI file is intended, it can also be uploaded to a Power BI workspace within your Microsoft tenant

 ### Prepare the Azure cloud environment (use case: Azure infrastructure is not existing anymore, or a re-build is planned for any other reason)
+This guide is conducted to set up the environment in Microsoft Azure.
+In case you prefer AWS, GPC or any other public cloud platform over Azure, please find their respective guides to set up a Python function, translator API, storage blob and the configuration of output bindings.
 1. Run through the steps from the last section: Prepare the local environment (use case: code manipulation planned).
 2. Within an Azure tenant of your liking, create a resource group with the name RESOURCEGROUPNAME.
 3. In the Azure portal, navigate to Cognitive Services | Translator, and create a new translator instance within the resource group RESOURCEGROUPNAME with a name, the region and with pricing tier of your preference (free tier suffices).
 Allow all networks to access, and disable the system managed identity.